Research shows that an average adult makes about 35,000 decisions each day, whether they’re conscious or not.

 Do you see where we’re going with this?

 When reporting to executives, you may find yourself crafting your reports a bit differently than when reporting to clients or your team.
-And if you’re not sure what leaders want and need to know, how you can present your data effectively, and how to tell the story behind it, this guide will help you build reports that will leave your managers at a loss for words.
+And if you’re not sure what leaders want and need to know, how you can present your data effectively, and how to tell the story behind it, this guide will help you build executive dashboards that will leave your managers at a loss for words.

 Let’s get started.